 The TWP corridor with Alternative 3 (Option C) Corridor best meets what Thornton understood to be important considerations expressed by the Working Group and the public, such as: 1) the opportunity to co-locate with NISP; 2) to minimize traffic/construction duration; and 3) reduce impacts to private property.
-At the same time because the public engagement process was designed to consider community interests at the exclusion of Thornton's interests, Thornton also evaluated the alignments and proposed ideas on whether they are or are not reasonable siting and design alternatives to meet the purpose and need of Thornton's drinking water supply project including: 1) preserving source water quality to protect public health; 2) providing water supply reliability; 3) protecting yield; 4) abiding by the water court Decree; 5) protecting WSSC and its shareholders; 6) being fiscally responsible with taxpayer money; and 7) delivering water to Thornton by 2025.
-Combined with addressing the important considerations that Thornton heard through the Public Involvement process, the TWP corridor with Alternative 3 (Option C) Corridor is a reasonable siting and design alternative that best addresses Thornton's interests in the purpose and need of the project.
+At the same time because the public engagement process was designed to consider community interests to the exclusion of Thornton's interests, Thornton also evaluated the alignments and proposed ideas on whether they are or are not reasonable siting and design alternatives to meet the purpose and need of Thornton's drinking water supply project including: 1) preserving source water quality to protect public health; 2) providing water supply reliability; 3) protecting yield; 4) abiding by the water court Decree; 5) protecting WSSC and its shareholders; 6) being fiscally responsible with taxpayer money; and 7) delivering water to Thornton by 2025.
+Combined with addressing the important considerations that Thornton heard through the Public Involvement process, the TWP corridor with Alternative 3 (Option C) Corridor is a reasonable siting and design alternative that satisfiesbest addresses Thornton's interests in the purpose and need of the project.

-In addition, Thornton evaluated the following ideas presented by the Working Group:
+INSERT FIGURE ES-4S Alternative I-25 Crossing Corridor Map In addition, Thornton evaluated the following ideas presented by the Working Group: